amesaine/dotfiles/.config/xkb/README.md

 > *Note that the layout, variant, and option labels are hardcoded which won't automatically reflect the actual symbols they are remapping.*

+### Does this apply to TTY as well?
+> No. And I don't recommend doing anything this complicated to your tty
+> settings... *here be dragons*

 Resources
 ---------